Economy of Malaysia: Road network

-The main national road network is the Malaysian Federal Roads System, which span over 41930 km.
+The main national road network is the Malaysian Federal Roads System, which spans over 41930 km.
 Most of the federal roads in Malaysia are 2-lane roads.
-In town areas, federal roads may become 4-lane roads to increase traffic capacity.
+In town areas, federal roads may become 4-lane roads to accommodate to increased traffic.
 Nearly all federal roads are paved with tarmac except parts of the Skudai–Pontian Highway which is paved with concrete, while parts of the Federal Highway linking Klang to Kuala Lumpur, is paved with asphalt.